futoin/util-js-ipset/README.md

 The module can be used with `webpack` or any other CommonJS packer.
 However, please ensure to use ES6->ES5 transpilation for older browsers.

+Pre-packed UMD module is available in dist/futoin-ipset.js.
+However, Map polyfill is required for older browsers.

 There is no browser use case yet though.

 # Examples